 Phi Theta Kappa (PTK) is the world’s oldest, largest, and most prestigious association of community college honor students.
 Membership in PTK affords access to more benefits than any other student organization.
 Academic excellence is recognized with the Golden Key Membership Pin, membership certificate, identification card and the privilege of wearing a gold stole at graduation that sets apart Phi Theta Kappa members.
 In addition, members are eligible to apply for designated PTK scholarships.
 To be considered for membership in Bristol’s local chapter, a student must have a minimum grade point average of 3.50, be enrolled in a degree program and have earned 24 credits at Bristol.

 Commonwealth Honors Program

-For more information please visit the Commonwealth Honors Program.
+For more information please visit the Commonwealth Honors Program page.

-For more information please visit BCC Civic Engagement.
+For more information please visit the Bristol Service-Learning page.